-- Challenge questions – these questions are designed to challenge your depth of understanding and knowledge.
-Your teacher will indicate which questions are challenge questions.
+- Challenge questions – every lesson will have questions are designed to challenge your depth of understanding and knowledge.

 - Using the GCSE trigger words like analyse, explain and evaluate in your key pieces of homework and assessments to focus on those skills.

 - Homework often allows you to be independent.
 We will set tasks that allow you the freedom to complete work in the most creative, reflective & imaginative way possible.